JacqieP1/Codsoft/README.md

-An internship by Codsoft
-This is a Data Science project by Jacqie P.
+An internship by Codsoft.
+This is a Data Science Project by Jacqie P